 Boy Scout Badge Programs

-A merit badge counselor is available for Boy Scouts to work on their Nature and Environmental Science merit badges.
+A merit badge counselor is available for Boy Scouts to work on their Nature merit badge.

 EAGLE SCOUT PROJECTS AT MARSH HAVEN

 Marsh Haven Nature Center has a long history of partnering with Eagle Scout candidates to help the scout explore their areas of interest and help the nature center on important projects.
 We are pleased to share this list of past projects and are always willing to discuss future projects with potential Eagle Scouts!

 1993 – Shrubs along west side of building, new fire pit, trail marker signs, rail fences

 1998 – West retaining wall by main building

 1999 – East retaining wall by main building